Awards Received in Fiscal Year 2014-2015

-- Mamie Thorns, Special Assistant to the President for Diversity Programs, received $2,000 from the Dow Corning Corporation and $12,000 from The Dow Corning Foundation Donor Advised Funds, $10,000 from The Dow Chemical Company, and $10,000 from the Dow Chemical Company Foundation Donor Advised Fund, for the Youth Leadership Institute to strengthen leadership skills of high school and college students in the Great Lakes Bay Region.
+- Mamie Thorns, Special Assistant to the President for Diversity Programs, received $2,000 from the Dow Corning Corporation, $12,000 from The Dow Corning Foundation Donor Advised Funds, $10,000 from The Dow Chemical Company, and $10,000 from the Dow Chemical Company Foundation Donor Advised Fund, for the Youth Leadership Institute to strengthen leadership skills of high school and college students in the Great Lakes Bay Region.
 Ms. Thorns received $30,404 and $9,537 from the King, Chavez, Parks Future Faculty Fellowship Program and Visiting Professors Program.

 Awards Received In Previous Fiscal Years